wfowl/surchy/README.md

 > Surchy is the dead simple text file searching app.

-Surchy is built for the (admittedly specific) purpose of searching strings against any number of text files.
+Surchy searches for strings against utf8 encoded files.

 It's primary audience is for those who do not want or are unable to use tools like grep.